 ./rslagent --config <path_to_sync.conf>

-More on this step: installing clients
+More on this step: installing agents

-At the very beginning of this guide we decided to setup an "Updates" job for Server to deliver updates to everyone and "Engineering documents" to get docs shared between all clients.
+At the very beginning of this guide we decided to setup an "Updates" job for Server to deliver updates to everyone and "Engineering documents" to get docs shared between all agents.
 These two will be done with Distribution and Synchronization jobs accordingly.

 On next step pick or create a group with destination agents, OS X and Windows agents in our example.
+Select path for them to store the files.

 On step "Post commands" specify commands or scripts that need to be executed after transfer is done, if necessary.
 Review the job and save.
 See here for more details about Distribution job.

 On step "RW group" pick an existing group or create a group of agent who'll have Read-Write access to the folder.
+Select path for it.

 On step "RO group" pick or create a group of agent who'll have Read-Only access to the folder.
 This step can be skipped.